Patrick Twumasi: Astana

 Twumasi signed permanently for FC Astana prior to the 2015 season, despite attracting attention from other European clubs.

 On 27 July 2017, Twumasi signed a new two-year contract with Astana.

 Alavés

 On 27 July 2018, Twumasi signed a four-year deal with La Liga side Deportivo Alavés.

 Gaziantep

 On 16 August 2019, Twumasi signed a one-year loan deal with Turkish Süper Lig club Gaziantep.

 Hannover 96

 On 4 September 2020, Twumasi signed a three-year contract with 2.
 Bundesliga club Hannover 96.

 Maccabi Netanya

 On 3 February 2022, Twumasi signed with Israeli Premier League club Maccabi Netanya.

+Pafos

+On 3 August 2023, Pafos announced the signing of Twumasi from Maccabi Netanya.

+Beitar Jerusalem (loan)

+On 23 July 2024, Beitar Jerusalem announced the season-long loan signing of Twumasi from Pafos.

+Jeonbuk Hyundai Motors

+On 20 June 2025, Jeonbuk Hyundai Motors announced the signing of Twumasi.

 International career

 Twumasi was called up to the senior Ghana squad by Avram Grant for a 2017 Africa Cup of Nations qualifier against Mauritius in June 2016.